Get Cheap Home Insurance quotes

 1. Where you live.

 Home insurance providers use detailed local statistics to track the number and severity of insurance claims.
-If your neighbourhood has a high number of burglaries, vandalism, house fires, or anything else that might potentially lead to a claim, you can expect a higher home insurance premium.
+If your neighbourhood has a high number of burglaries, vandalism, house fires, severe weather or anything else that might potentially lead to a claim, you can expect a higher home insurance premium.

 2. Heat source.

 How you heat your home can have a big impact on your home insurance rates, as some heat sources are inherently riskier than others.
+Here are some examples:

 • Wood stoves are at the other end of the spectrum.
 If they are not maintained properly, they can cause carbon monoxide poisoning and are a common source of house fires.